-BIO 256 BIOTECHNOLOGY INTERNSHIP

-(10E) 2 credits To be eligible for the internship opportunities available in BIO 256, students must have a 2.5 GPA or better in all coursework applicable to the Biotechnology degree program, and all prior Biotechnology courses (including BIO

-203) must be completed with a grade of "C" or better.
+BIO 256 BIOTECHNOLOGY INTERNSHIP (10E) 2 credits To be eligible for the internship opportunities available in BIO 256, students must have a 2.5 GPA or better in all coursework since enrolling in BIO 105, and all prior Biotechnology courses (including BIO 203) must be completed with a grade of "C" or better.

 The internship will provide advanced students the opportunity to develop job and career-related skills while in a work setting.
 Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual work situation.
 The work will be developed cooperatively with academic, industrial, and private institutional biotechnology laboratories.